softmatterlab/OpticalTweezersTutorial/sec_4_5_statistical_physics/README.md

 (empty circle in B ) points, and measures their stiffness (dashed lines) along x-y-directions in (a).
 The separation between equilibrium points along x-direction is dAB = 0.71 um.
 Probability per unit time of the residence time in a bistable potential. (d) Probability for well A and (b) probability for well B, for a brownian particle in the bistable optical potential shown in Fig. 22.
-Red curves show the expoential probability function defined by Eq.
+Red curves show the exponential probability function defined by Eq.
 (39), with the mean residence time estimated from the experimental
 data: τA = 3.03 s and τB = 0.67 s.
 The probability in wells A and B were estimated with 900 and 1000 crossing events correspondingly.